FZambia/centrifuge/README.md

 Centrifuge comes with administrative web interface and by default requires [MongoDB](http://www.mongodb.org/) to keep information about users, projects, categories etc.
+You can also use [PostgreSQL](http://www.postgresql.org/) instead of MongoDB.

 Please, read the [documentation](https://centrifuge.readthedocs.org/en/latest/) and look at examples for more information.